A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

-A worth-mentioning difference of our tone-mapping network compared to the original CAN~\cite{chen2017fast} is that all bias terms, including those in adaptive normalization are removed.
-As proved in~\cite{mohan2019robust}, a bias-free DNN with piece-wise linear activation function (\eg, LReLU) is \textit{locally scale-invariant}.
+A worth-mentioning difference of our tone mapping network compared to the original CAN~\cite{chen2017fast} is that all bias terms, including those in adaptive normalization, are removed.
+As proved in~\cite{mohan2019robust}, a bias-free DNN with piece-wise linear activation function (\eg, LReLU) is \textit{scaling-invariant}.
 That is, if the input is rescaled by a constant value, the output will be rescaled by the same amount:

 where $j$ indexes the coefficients of the intermediate representation $Z$.
-Empirically, scale-invariance renders the tone-mapping network more robust to maximum luminance variations during training and testing (see Fig.~\ref{fig:bias}).
+Empirically, scaling-invariance renders the tone mapping network more robust to maximum luminance variations during training and testing (see Fig.~\ref{fig:bias}).